 What are the responsibilities and job description for the Psychiatric Nurse Practitioner position at Catholic Charities Serving Central Washington?

-Job Details
+Job Requirements:

-Perform psychiatric evaluations and medication management services to enrolled consumers.
+Perform psychiatric evaluations and medication management services

-- Provides psychiatric services to enrolled individuals in intensive treatment, outpatient services, and crisis stabilization services
+- Provides psychiatric services to enrolled individuals

-- Prescribe, monitor and evaluate results of medication prescribed to consumers
+- Prescribe, monitor, and evaluate results of medication prescribed to consumers

 - Order and evaluate laboratory tests as indicated for appropriate medical and psychiatric care.